HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 (I) **Slow query log list field description**

-**LogicDB**: The name of the logicDB used for executing SQL.
+**LogicDB:** The name of the logicDB used for executing SQL.

-**SQL Statement Abstract**: HotDB adopts the summary method similar to mysqldumpslow to group similar SQL statements.
+**SQL Statement Abstract:** HotDB adopts the summary method similar to mysqldumpslow to group similar SQL statements.
 Here is the SQL after the summary.

 **Description of SQL Statement Abstract:**